vottini/jsonbp/docs/schema.md

 root point2d[]
 ```

-As is ilustrated by the above examples, arrays can have two "specificities", **minLength** and **maxLength**, which limits respectively the minimum and maximum number of elements they array may contain.
+As is ilustrated by the above examples, arrays can have two "specificities", **minLength** and **maxLength**, which limits respectively the minimum and maximum number of elements the array may contain.